 The net loss for last eight quarters was mostly driven by exploration and development expenses, corporate G&A expenses (such as compensation, corporate development and marketing, office and administration, professional, and regulatory fees), and stock-based compensation expenses (non-cash item), partly offset by interest and rent income.
-A foreign exchange gain was recorded in the first and second quarters of 2023, second and third quarters of 2022, and third quarter of 2021.
-The net loss for all quarters since the third quarter of 2022 also included accretion expenses and interest expense accrual related to the convertible debt.
+A foreign exchange gain was recorded in the first and second quarters of 2023 and second and third quarters of 2022.
+The net loss for all quarters since the third quarter of 2022 also included accretion expenses and interest expense accrual related to the convertible debt, as well as change in fair value of derivatives (all three are non-cash items)